srsampson/ModeSDecoder/README.md

 The Mode-S long blocks have some interesting TCAS data transmitted, and this is stored in the ```tcas_alert``` table which is referenced to the ```icao_list``` table for both this track ICAO and the threat track ICAO if known.

 #### METAR Internet Data
 Airborne tracks transmit their altitude based on a standard 29.92 Hg pressure.
 This altitude may be higher or lower based on the current airport altimeter.
 The application connects with a NOAA weather site, and the airport selected in your config file is used to collect the current altimeter.
 This value is then used to provide a correction based on the Pressure altitude.
 This data is stored in the ```airport_data``` table.
 The correction value is stored in the ```tracks``` table for other applications to use.
+(TODO).

 If there is no airport listed in the ```.conf``` configuration file, this feature is not turned on, and nulls are inserted.
 This may be desireable if the site has no Internet access.